GNGscr/reservation-table-app/README.md

 ## 👨‍💻 Author

-  Built by Danie Ehrlich as side project.# reservation-table-app
+  Built by Daniel Ehrlich as side project.# reservation-table-app